CrimsonCodes0/CrimsonCodes0/README.md

 I'm an HTML/CSS/JS detractor and an avid supporter of XHTML and Wasm for use in web development.

-When I'm not involved in web development, I can be found working with hardware and circuitry, or optimizing (low-level) code.
+When I'm not involved in web development, I can be found working with hardware and circuitry or optimizing (low-level) code.

 - 🔭 I’m currently working on [SIMD.ts](https://github.com/CrimsonCodes0/SIMD.ts), and porting [NibbleAndAHalf](https://github.com/CrimsonCodes0/NibbleAndAHalf) to C++20.